Relation algebras of Sugihara, Belnap, Meyer, and Church: Definition of

-For every relation $\R\subseteq(\U_{\{0\}})^2$, let $\f(\R)=\{\<\q_0,\r_0\>\colon\<\q,\r\>\in\R\}$.
+For every relation $\X\subseteq(\U_{\{0\}})^2$, let $\f(\X)=\{\<\q_0,\r_0\>\colon\<\q,\r\>\in\X\}$.
 Applying $\f$ to the relations in $\At_{\{0\}}$ produces the relations in $\M_0$:

-In fact, $\f$ is an isomorphism from $\sra_{\{0\}}$ to Belnap's relation algebra (so $\sra_{\{0\}}$ is also called ``Belnap's relation algebra'').
+In fact, $\f$ is an isomorphism from $\sra_{\{0\}}$ to Belnap's relation algebra, so $\sra_{\{0\}}$ is also called ``Belnap's relation algebra''.
+It contains copies of the ten Sugihara chains in Table \ref{ten}.

-When $\I=\Zn$ the set $\mathcal\S_\Zn$ contains far more than is needed for Sugihara's lattice. $\At_\Zn$ has countably many relations, so the cardinality of $\mathcal\S_\Zn$ is same as that of the real numbers.
+When $\I=\Zn$ the set $\mathcal\S_\Zn$ contains far more than is needed for the original Sugihara chain. $\At_\Zn$ has countably many relations, so the cardinality of $\mathcal\S_\Zn$ is same as that of the real numbers.
 By Theorem \ref{lemma1} in the next section, $\mathcal\S_\Zn$ is the universe of a relation algebra $\sra_\Zn$, called {\bf Sugihara's relation algebra}.
-By Theorem \ref{iso} in the section after that, $\sra_\Zn$ contains countable chains isomorphic to $\Su_{\Zn+\Zn}$, and Belnap's relation algebra $\sra_{\{0\}}$ has two of the Sugihara chains listed after Definition \ref{def1}.
+By Theorem \ref{iso} in the section after that, $\sra_\Zn$ contains countable chains isomorphic to $\Su_{\Zn+\Zn}$.